 Start at Dubrovnik Airport, where you will be met by your leader.
 We then transfer (about 1 hour) by road to Trebinje in Bosnia & Herzegovina.

 In the morning we transfer to our hotel in Sutjeska National Park, before continuing to the tranquil lake of Donje Bare.
 After lunch we walk through a beech forest and open mountainous terrain to the summit of Ugljesin Peak (1858m), for one of the best panoramic views of the Zelengora peaks and the rock face wall of Volujak.
 We continue the stunning circuit back to Gornje Bare lake via the Tovamica ridge (1.5 hours) with Bosnia's highest peaks a constant companion on the horizon.
-We will be travsferred back to the hotel in Tjentiste valley for an early dinner.
-Approx 5 hours walking.
+We then transfer back to the hotel in the Tjentiste Valley, before an early dinner.
+Approx 5 hours walking, 9km.

-Transfer (approx 1½ hours) to Lokva Derneciste from where we start our walk through forest and open mountainous terrain.
-The ascent of Maglic Mountain (2386m) will take us approximately 4 hours over fairly well mountain trails with steep cliffs and is by far the most demanding part of today's hike.
-(Please note that this part of the trip is not for those afraid of heights!).
-With each step we slowly rise above the surrounding peaks scattered around the park, until at last we reach Maglic, Bosnia's highest peak.
-Just the place to have our lunch with its stunning views of Montenegro and our next destination deep below with its emerald green water, Trnovacko Lake.
-From the lake we hike back to Prijevor for a transfer back to the hotel in Tjentiste.
-Approx 9 hours walking.
+We transfer to Lokva Derneciste (approx. 1½ hours) and head for Bosnia's highest peak, Maglic Mountain (2386m), through forest and open mountainous terrain.
+The ascent itself will take approximately 4 hours over fairly well maintained mountain trails with steep cliffs and is by far the most demanding part of today's trek.
+Please note it is not recommended for anyone suffering from vertigo.
+Each step takes us further above the surrounding peaks until we reach the summit.
+Here we have lunch and enjoy wonderful views over Montenegro and of our next stop, the emerald green waters of Trnovaclo Lake.
+After descending to the lake in the afternoon we head for Prijevor where we meet our transfer to the hotel in Tjentiste.

 Today we will have the option to go rafting deep down into the Neretva Canyon or hike a beautiful ridge overlooking the Neretva and Rakitnica Canyon.
 The Neretva river is the emerald of Herzegovina, flowing over 200 kilometres from its source into the Adriatic sea.
 In the upper canyon is some of the most beautiful rafting in Europe.
 The water is very calm during this time of the year, and the trip provides ample opportunity to enjoy the canyon and its unique flora and fauna.
 Depending on the season, there will be class 2-4 rapids.
 The trip lasts for 3-4 hours and costs approximately EUR40per person (paid locally).